nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Adding an examination event:

 You can add an examination event to the calendar list by using the following format.
-Note: Only valid modules provided by NUS are allowed to be added!

 Format: `exam <module_name> @<venue> / <date> <time>`

 Example of usage:

-`exam CS1010 @com1-b1-12 / 121220 1700` - adds CS1010 exam at 2020-12-12 5p.m. to the event list.
+`exam CS1010 @com1-b1-12 / 121220 1700`

+This adds CS1010 exam at 2020-12-12 5pm to the event list.
 The venue is com1-b1-12.

 ![exam_command](images/exam_command.PNG)

+Note: Only valid modules provided by NUS are allowed to be added!

-#### Adding recurring laboratory session events:
+#### Adding recurring laboratory events:

 When you have new recurring laboratory events and want to add them to the calendar list, you can use `lab` command.

-Note: Only valid modules provided by NUS are allowed to be added!

-Note: The value for `<number of lab session>` is in the range of 1 to 13 only!

 Format: `lab <module_name> @<venue> -r <number of lab session> / <date> <time>`

 Example of usage:

-`lab CS1010 @com1-b1-14 -r 9 / 210920 1600` - adds CS1010 lab at 2020-09-21 4p.m.  to the event list, the venue is com1-b1-14 and the lab will happen for the next 9 weeks.
+`lab CS1010 @com1-b1-14 -r 9 / 210920 1600`

+This adds CS1010 lab at 2020-09-21 4pm to the event list, the venue is com1-b1-14 and the lab will happen for the next 9 weeks.

 ![lab_command](images/lab_command.PNG)

+Note: Only valid modules provided by NUS are allowed to be added!

+Note: The value for `<number of lab session>` is in the range of 1 to 13 only!

 #### Adding recurring lecture events:

 When you have new recurring lecture events and want to add them to the calendar list, you can use `lect` command.

-Note: Only valid modules provided by NUS are allowed to be added!

-Note: The value for `<number of lecutre>` is in the range of 1 to 13 only!

-Format: `lect <module_name> @<venue> -r <number of lecutre> / <date> <time>`
+Format: `lect <module_name> @<venue> -r <number of lecture> / <date> <time>`

 Example of usage:

-`lect CS2113 @lt12 -r 10 / 030220 1200` - adds CS2113 lecture at 2020-02-03 12p.m. to the event list, the venue is lt12 and the lecture will happen for the next 10 weeks.
+`lect CS2113 @lt12 -r 10 / 030220 1200`

+This adds CS2113 lecture at 2020-02-03 12pm to the event list, the venue is lt12 and the lecture will happen for the next 10 weeks.

 ![lect_command](images/lect_command.PNG)

+Note: Only valid modules provided by NUS are allowed to be added!

+Note: The value for `<number of lecture>` is in the range of 1 to 13 only!

 #### Adding recurring tutorial events:

 When you have new recurring tutorial events and want to add them to the calendar list, you can use `tut` command.

-Note: Only valid modules provided by NUS are allowed to be added!

-Note: The value for `<number of tutorial>` is in the range of 1 to 13 only!

 Format: `tut <module_name> @<venue> -r <number of tutorial> / <date> <time>`

 Example of usage:

-`tut CS1010 @com1-b1-12 -r 5 / 121020 1700` - adds CS1010 lab at 2020-10-20 5p.m. to the event list, the venue is com1-b1-12 and the tutorial will happen for the next 5 weeks.
+`tut CS1010 @com1-b1-12 -r 5 / 121020 1700`

+This adds CS1010 lab at 2020-10-20 5pm to the event list, the venue is com1-b1-12 and the tutorial will happen for the next 5 weeks.

 ![tut_command](images/tut_command.PNG)

 ![warning_event_date](images/warning_event_format.PNG)

+Note: Only valid modules provided by NUS are allowed to be added!

+Note: The value for `<number of tutorial>` is in the range of 1 to 13 only!

 ### Additional information of an event
 You can add additional information pertaining to an event in your calendar list,